 I’m an IBM Watson Consultant with over 14 years of experience in the software industry.
 In my day job, I work primarily with IBM Watson Explorer Engine and Application builder projects.

 I originally joined a startup called Vivisimo and we were acquired by IBM in mid-2012.
 Learn more about IBM Watson Explorer here.
 I have over 10 years of experience as an IBM Watson Consultant working for IBM and other firms.
 To learn more about What is IBM Watson see that post.
 Also, See my contact information below.

 IBM Watson Consultant

-I’m an IBM Watson Consultant with a primary focus is with the Watson Explorer product which was briefly known as InfoSphere Data Explorer and before that Vivisimo Velocity.
+I’m an IBM Watson Consultant.
+My primary focus is with the Watson Explorer product which was briefly known as InfoSphere Data Explorer and before that Vivisimo Velocity.
 The core functionality of the product is an XML document based search engine backend.
 The front-end is now known as IBM Watson Application Builder.

 Other IBM Watson Products I have Worked With